Jt3kt/dc864.github.io/_posts/2020-01-03-dynamic-public-cloud-server-ftw.md

 ## So what can I do with this?
 Here are some sample scenarios.
 ### Scan Your Home Public IP Address
-You now have an external point of presence why not take a look at how the world sees you?
+You now have an external point of presence.
+Why not take a look at how the world sees you?
 This is probably one of the most practical scenarios for anyone in IT.
 It's always a good idea to get a street view of your home network.
-Anything showing up that you didn't expect?
+Anything unexpected showing up?
 ```nmap -T3 -sC -sV -Pn -p1-65535 HOME_IP```

 ### Public Web Server for Exploits